 Bounded staleness: GuaranteeTs is set relatively smaller than the newest system timestamp, and query nodes search on a tolerable, less updated data view.

 Session: The client uses the timestamp of the latest write operation as the GuaranteeTs, so that each client can at least retrieve the data inserted by the same client.

 Eventually: GuaranteeTs is set to a very small value to skip the consistency check.
 Query nodes search immediately on the existing data view.

-See How GuaranteeTs Works and All The Things You Should Know About Time Synchronization for more information about the mechanism behind ensuring different levels of consistency in Milvus.
+See How GuaranteeTs Works for more information about the mechanism behind ensuring different levels of consistency in Milvus.